MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 # Quickstart: Client application initialization (C++)

-This quickstart illustrates the patterns used by MIP C++ SDK clients for initialization.
+This quickstart illustrates the patterns used by the MIP C++ SDK for client initialization.
 The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.

 > [!NOTE]
 > Although this quickstart uses File API examples, this same pattern is applicable to clients using the Policy and Protection APIs.